Chapter 17.29

 Camping is permitted on a residential lot in all areas of the city with the following restrictions:

 (1) All setback requirements of the zoning designation are met, with the exception of the front yard setback which does not apply.
-No setback is required provided the recreational vehicle or tent is sight screened.
-The sight screening must consist of adequate fencing and/or plant material to provide complete sight screening from all neighboring properties.
+No setback is required from interior lot lines provided the recreational vehicle or tent is sight screened.
+No part of the unit may encroach into a public right-of-way or utility easement.

 (2) The recreational vehicle must be self-contained or temporarily connected to a permitted, permanent city utility connection and all connections shall comply with Grays Harbor health department standards.